-The senior executives of the Company are the Managing Director, Company Secretary, Chief Financial Officer, the Indonesian Country Manager and the Chief Commercial and Strategy Manager.
+The senior executives of the Company are the Managing Director, the Manager Investor Relations and Capital Markets, the Indonesian Country Manager and the Chief Commercial and Strategy Manager.
 The Company is committed to remunerating its senior executives in a manner that is market-competitive and consistent with best practice as well as supporting the interests of shareholders.
 Consequently, the remuneration of senior executives may be comprised of the following: